Emergency Telephone Users Surcharge and Prepaid 911 Surcharge for

 - Recent IRS Ruling Does Not Affect California's Emergency Telephone Surcharge

-The Office of Emergency Services (OES) is required to determine the annual surcharge rate by October 1 each year.
-The rate remains in effect through December of each year.
-Each year the BOE will send a notice of rate change to service suppliers prior to January 1 of the following year.
+The Office of Emergency Services (OES) is required to determine the annual emergency telephone users surcharge rate by October 1 and the prepaid 911 surcharge rate by October 15 each year.
+The rates remain in effect January through December of each year.
+Each year the BOE will send a notice of rate changes to service suppliers and direct sellers prior to January 1 of the following year.

 If you have questions regarding this program or need to register with the BOE, please contact Special Taxes and Fees at the following address or telephone number: